spider-themes/eazydocs/readme.txt

 ## 🧱 Building pages with Gutenberg Blocks ##
 You don't have to remember shortcode attributes, values.
 We made it dynamic.
 EazyDocs has some pre-built blocks to make the Docs page building easier and quick.

+## 🧩 Build doc pages with Elementor ##
+EazyDocs has some pre-built widgets to make the Docs page building by drag-n-drop.
+You can use the widgets in the Elementor page builder to build your Docs page.

 ## ⬅️ Collapsible Sidebar ##
 EazyDocs comes with a collapsible sidebar that allows your readers to hide the sidebar and focus on the content.
 The sidebar can be collapsed by clicking on the sidebar toggle button.